-My son/daughter turns 14 after the youth season opens but before the November deer gun season.
+My son/daughter turns 14 after the youth season opens but before the end of the calendar year.
 Is he/she eligible to apply for and hunt in the youth season?
 Yes, this was a recent change by the state legislature.

 In 2009, North Dakota’s legislature lowered the minimum age for hunting deer with a firearm (centerfire rifle, handgun or muzzleloader) from 14 to 12.

 However, there are restrictions on when and what 12- and 13-year-olds could hunt.